WellthCare

 • Substantiation nightmares: FSAs require expenses to be incurred by the employee.
 Rewards for free screenings might not meet this bar, leading to compliance failures.

 Tying retirement contributions to health behaviors is a powerful engagement tool.
-But qualified plans like 401(k)s have ironclad rules to prevent discrimination.
+But qualified plans like 401(k)s have strict rules to prevent discrimination.

-The big concern is non-discrimination testing.
-If Highly Compensated Employees (HCEs) earn more retirement contributions through health activities than non-HCEs, your plan could fail its annual ADP/ACP tests.
-The fallout includes corrective distributions, penalties, and even plan disqualification.
+The big worry: non-discrimination testing.
+If Highly Compensated Employees (HCEs) earn more through health activities than their peers, your plan could flunk its ADP/ACP tests.
+That means corrective distributions, penalties, even plan disqualification.

-Moreover, qualified plans require employer contributions to follow a "definite, predetermined formula."
-Vague health-based earnings might not satisfy this, putting your plan's tax benefits at risk.
+And qualified plans require contributions to follow a “definite, predetermined formula.”
+Vague health-based earnings?
+That likely doesn't cut it, putting your plan's tax perks on the line.

 Don't let tax surprises derail your benefits innovation.
 Here are key questions to ask any Health-to-Wealth vendor: